EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 BLOG_STATUSES_TO_SHOW_LIST="published"
 ```

-> NOTE: .env files should be *ignored* in your local git.
-These files typically end up holding __secrets__, like api keys, that should not be in your git repo.
+> NOTE: .env files should be _ignored_ in your local git.
+These files typically end up holding **secrets**, like api keys, that should not be in your git repo.
 Gatsby adds `.env.*` to your .gitignore file automatically.
 That means the .env files won't be in you git repo for your publishing service, like [Netlify](https://docs.netlify.com/configure-builds/environment-variables/) or [Gatsby Cloud](https://support.gatsbyjs.com/hc/en-us/articles/360053096753-Managing-Environment-Variables), to read.
 To make env vars available to your publishing service, you will need to copy them to the publishing service.
-Options vary by publishing service.
+Environment variable options settings vary by publishing service.

 ### Getting Environment Variables into our Code

 We will use the variable `arBlogStatusesToShow` to filter all the blog posts down to the ones we want to show.
 We will populate `arBlogStatusesToShow` based on the env var `BLOG_STATUSES_TO_SHOW_LIST`.
-I added "_LIST" there to make sure that anybody using the variable knows that it is a list of strings, not an array.
+I added "\_LIST" there to make sure that anybody using the variable knows that it is a list of strings, not an array.
+(I had an array, but the Netlify env var settings form would not load it properly.)

 > From years of experience, I recommend using very descriptive variable and function names.
 Most of your code will be edited by other people in the future or by you long after you've forgotten what's going on.
 Almost no one reads docs or the docs will be inaccurate.
 The code is the base source of truth and if its verbose and "prose like", programmers will [grok](https://en.wikipedia.org/wiki/Grok) it much quicker.